-The NSW Government has announced a draft policy framework for the strategic release of coal and petroleum exploration licences and assessment leases in NSW.
+The NSW Government has announced a draft Strategic Release Framework for Coal and Petroleum Exploration (259 KB PDF).
 It creates a single, harmonised framework for the improved management of NSW coal and petroleum resources.

 The draft Framework will give the Government greater strategic control over release of areas for exploration in NSW.
 It will introduce the Advisory Body for Strategic Release who will provide strategic advice to the Government on areas and methods of release.
 More detail on this body is provided below.

 The draft Framework will be enabled through legislation that the NSW Government will be bringing forward.